ManujDA/Takeaway-Business-Data-Analysis-Dashboard/README.md

    - Pairing products based on historical data.

 4. **Opportunities for Action**:
-   - Highlighting strategies to optimize revenue and reduce inefficiencies.
+   - Highlighting strategies to optimise revenue and reduce inefficiencies.